smo0ths/UE4CommOpti/README.md

 Copy/Paste:  %localappdata%/PostScriptum/Saved/Config/WindowsNoEditor/GameUserSettings.ini

-Some of these change to default settings if you change in game settings:
+stuff like this needs to be set to what you want, this is where some devs complicate or break settings:

 MSAACompositingSampleCount=1
 BloomQuality=3